|

 Scenario

-You are a keen rugby player but have been unable to compete
+You are a keen rugby player but cannot compete

 as competitively as you would have liked.
 You have been able to test your

-improving your anaerobic endurance and hence lower your RAST fatigue index
+improving your anaerobic endurance and lowering your RAST fatigue index

 value.